-As explained in Section 3 of this volume, science items administered as field-test items in 2018 and 2019 in Rhode Island and Vermont or any of the states that signed the memorandum of understanding (MOU) for item sharing underwent rubric validation and data review.
+As explained in Section 0, Item Bank and Test Design, science items administered as field-test items in 2018, 2019, and 2021 in Rhode Island and Vermont or any of the states that signed the memorandum of understanding (MOU) for item sharing underwent rubric validation and data review.
 Items were flagged for data review based on business rules defined on classical item statistics.
 Except for response times, the classical item statistics are computed for individual assertions, whereas the business rules for flagging are defined at the item level.
 In general, item statistics used to flag items for data review were computed using the student responses of the state that owned the item.
-However, for AIRCore items, the flagging rules were defined on the item statistics computed from the combined data of states that used AIRCore items and that administered either an independent or operational field test (Connecticut, Idaho grade 8, New Hampshire, Oregon, Rhode Island, Vermont, and West Virginia).
+However, for ICCR items, the flagging rules were defined on the item statistics computed from the combined data of states that used ICCR items and that administered either an independent or operational field test (Connecticut, Hawaii, Idaho, Montana, New Hampshire, North Dakota, South Dakota, Rhode Island, Utah, Vermont, and West Virginia).
 Furthermore, for the computation of differential item functioning (DIF) statistics, the data of all states with an operational or independent field test were combined to obtain enough students for each demographic group.
-The criteria for flagging and reviewing items are provided in Table 28, and the statistics are described below.
-Items that were flagged for data review were reviewed by a committee, as explained in Section 3 of this volume.
+The criteria for flagging and reviewing items are provided in Table 34, and the statistics are described in Section 4.1, Item Discrimination through Section 4.4, Differential Item Functioning Analysis.
+Items that were flagged for data review were reviewed by a committee, as explained in Section 0, Item Bank and Test Design.

-Table 28.
+Table 34.
 Thresholds for Flagging in Classical Item Analysis

-Analysis Type Flagging Criteria Item Discrimination Average biserial correlation < 0.25 (across the assertions within an item) One or more assertions with a biserial correlation < 0 Item Difficulty (Clusters) Average p -value < .30 or > 0.85 (across the assertions within an item cluster) Item Difficulty (Stand-Alone items) Average p -value < .15 or > 0.95 (across the assertions within a standalone item) Timing (Clusters) Percentile 80 > 15 minutes Timing (Stand-Alone items) Percentile 80 > 3 minutes Timing Assertions per (percentile 80) minute < 0.5 DIF (Clusters) Two or more assertions show 'C' DIF in the same direction DIF (Stand-Alone items) One or more assertions show 'C' DIF in the same direction
+Analysis Type Flagging Criteria Item Discrimination Average biserial correlation < 0.25 (across the assertions within an item) nom Biodinimation One or more assertions with a biserial correlation < 0.05 Item Difficulty (Clusters) Average p -value < .30 or > 0.85 (across the assertions within an item cluster) Item Difficulty (Stand-Alone items) Average p -value < .15 or > 0.95 (across the assertions within a standalone item) Timing (Clusters) Percentile 80 > 15 minutes Timing (Stand-Alone items) Percentile 80 > 3 minutes Timing Assertions per (percentile 80) minute < 0.5 DIF (Clusters) Two or more assertions show 'C' DIF in the same direction DIF (Stand-Alone items) One or more assertions show 'C' DIF in the same direction